pytorch/pytorch/README.md

 ##### Adjust Build Options (Optional)

-You can adjust the configuration of cmake variables optionally (without building first), by doing the following.
+You can adjust the configuration of CMake variables optionally (without building first) by doing the following.
 For example, adjusting the pre-detected directories for CuDNN or BLAS can be done with such a step.